justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_dream.md

 #### Look Within

-At 1st level, you gain proficiency in insight, perception, and the [Deep Speech](../languages/secret_languages) language.
-Your proficiency bonus is doubled when you use either skill.
+At 1st level, you gain proficiency in insight and the [Deep Speech](../languages/secret_languages) language.
+Your proficiency bonus is doubled when you use Insight.

+#### Psychic Casting

+Beginning at 1st level, any cleric spells you cast do not require a verbal component.

 #### Channel Divinity: Oneiros